 Now, getting back to the best free online resources to help you identify your pattern.

 Replacements.com holds details of over 300,000 tableware patterns.
 They offer a completely free china pattern identification service.
-(Note:- I am in no way affiliated with them or get anything from this link - I am just telling it like it is!)
+(Note:- I am in no way affiliated with this company)

 If you decide to send them a query, you must:-